Group 1 Automotive (NYSE:GPI) Updates Q2 2021 Earnings Guidance

-Group 1 Automotive (NYSE:GPI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+Group 1 Automotive (NYSE:GPI) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $10.200-$10.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.510.
 The company issued revenue guidance of -.

-Group 1 Automotive (NYSE:GPI) last announced its quarterly earnings results on Wednesday, April 28th.
-The company reported $5.57 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $4.43 by $1.14.
-Group 1 Automotive had a return on equity of 28.78% and a net margin of 3.20%.
-The business had revenue of $3.01 billion during the quarter, compared to the consensus estimate of $2.75 billion.
-During the same quarter in the prior year, the company posted $1.66 earnings per share.
-Group 1 Automotive’s revenue was up 11.9% compared to the same quarter last year.
-Equities research analysts expect that Group 1 Automotive will post 22.91 earnings per share for the current year.
+Several equities research analysts have recently commented on the stock.
+Morgan Stanley lifted their price objective on shares of Group 1 Automotive from $185.00 to $202.00 and gave the stock an overweight rating in a research note on Friday, May 7th.
+The Goldman Sachs Group upgraded shares of Group 1 Automotive from a sell rating to a neutral rating in a research note on Tuesday, May 4th.
+Bank of America lifted their price objective on shares of Group 1 Automotive from $305.00 to $351.00 and gave the stock a buy rating in a research note on Friday, July 16th.
+Finally, Benchmark lifted their price objective on shares of Group 1 Automotive from $190.00 to $214.00 and gave the stock a buy rating in a research note on Monday, May 3rd.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+Group 1 Automotive presently has an average rating of Buy and an average price target of $222.40.

-Several equities analysts have commented on GPI shares.
-The Goldman Sachs Group raised shares of Group 1 Automotive from a sell rating to a neutral rating in a research report on Tuesday, May 4th.
-Morgan Stanley lifted their target price on Group 1 Automotive from $185.00 to $202.00 and gave the stock an overweight rating in a research note on Friday, May 7th.
-Benchmark lifted their price objective on shares of Group 1 Automotive from $190.00 to $214.00 and gave the stock a buy rating in a research report on Monday, May 3rd.
-Finally, Bank of America lifted their price target on shares of Group 1 Automotive from $305.00 to $351.00 and gave the stock a buy rating in a report on Friday.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-The company currently has a consensus rating of Buy and an average price target of $222.40.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Tuesday, June 1st were issued a $0.33 dividend.
+This is a boost from Group 1 Automotive’s previous quarterly dividend of $0.31.
+The ex-dividend date of this dividend was Friday, May 28th.
+This represents a $1.32 dividend on an annualized basis and a yield of 0.78%.
+Group 1 Automotive’s payout ratio is presently 7.31%.

-In other Group 1 Automotive news, Director Max P. Watson sold 5,000 shares of the stock in a transaction that occurred on Thursday, June 24th.
+In other Group 1 Automotive news, Director Max P. Watson sold 5,000 shares of Group 1 Automotive stock in a transaction on Thursday, June 24th.
 The shares were sold at an average price of $153.08, for a total value of $765,400.00.
-Following the sale, the director now directly owns 33,316 shares in the company, valued at approximately $5,100,013.28.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 5.20% of the company’s stock.
+Following the completion of the transaction, the director now owns 33,316 shares of the company’s stock, valued at $5,100,013.28.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+5.20% of the stock is currently owned by insiders.

 Group 1 Automotive Company Profile